MtFmT-Lib/mtfmt/www/src/texts/en/DOCUMENT.md

 // str is empty.
 ```

 This function must be called by hand after calling the most of construct function.
-Otherwise, it will cause memory leak.
+Otherwise, it will cause a memory leak.

 ## 2.3 Formatter

 The formatter API includes two parts.
 The first part is the `mstr_format` function, which provides formatting inputs and appends the output into the string with variable arguments.
+Notes that the function will append the output directly instead clear the string and append results.

 ### 2.3.1 Formatter function